Euclideon/vaultclient/docs/UserGuide.md

 The second checkbox allows the mouse to lock to map tiles when moving the camera with the mouse.

-Tile Server allows overlay with existing maps, clicking `Tile Server` prompts the user to enter a https:// address for background tiles, with the option to import .png or .jpg files.
+Tile Server allows overlay with existing maps, clicking `Tile Server` prompts the user to enter a server address for retrieving background map tiles.

 ![Tile Server](images/tileserver.png)